-Ultimately, the Debt Facility is considered project financing in that it is the solar and ESS Projects themselves that are being underwritten, and associated debt advances sized such that the cash generated by the Projects is expected to cover the debt service payments with coverage of 1.35:1.00.
-Green Bank is comfortable with technology risk associated with solar Projects and, should the opportunity arise to finance ESS Projects2, will engage a qualified third party to advise on diligence required to be comfortable with battery energy storage technology risk.
+Further underwriting metrics can be found in Appendix 5.
+Green Bank is comfortable with technology risk associated with solar Projects and, should the opportunity arise to finance ESS Projects , will engage a qualified third party to advise on diligence required to be comfortable with battery energy storage technology risk.
 In addition, Green Bank holds extensive experience underwriting and performing diligence of commercial solar projects to ensure sufficient coverage to service the debt and minimizing risk to the investment.